NCI-GDC/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 ### FILTER Value Definitions (column 111)

 * __oxog :__ Signifies that this variant was determined to be an OxoG artifact.
-This was calculated with [D-ToxoG](https://software.broadinstitute.org/cancer/cga/dtoxog)
+This was calculated with D-ToxoG.
 * __bPcr :__ Signifies that this variant was determined to be an artifact of bias on the PCR template strand.
 This was calculated with the [DKFZ Bias Filter](https://github.com/eilslabs/DKFZBiasFilter).
 * __bSeq :__ Signifies that this variant was determined to be an artifact of bias on the forward/reverse strand.
 This was also calculated with the [DKFZ Bias Filter](https://github.com/eilslabs/DKFZBiasFilter).